MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/automate-workflows.md

 ## Manually create workflows in Power Automate

 1. In your browser, navigate to [powerautomate.microsoft.com](https://powerautomate.microsoft.com), and then sign in.
-2. Choose the **Create** menu item in the navigation pane.
+2. Choose the **Create** menu item in the navigation pane, and off you go.

 There are three ways to create a flow:

 - **Start from template**
 - **Start from blank**
 - **Start from a connector**

 A template is a predefined flow that has been created for you.
 To use a template, select it and create a connection for each service the template uses.
 With the **Start from blank** and **Start from a connector** options, you can create a new flow completely from scratch.

 In all three cases, search for the **Microsoft [!INCLUDE[prod_long](../includes/prod_long.md)]** connector, choose the relevant trigger or template, and off you go.
 Power Automate will prompt you to select an environment and company within your [!INCLUDE[prod_short](../includes/prod_short.md)] tenant, plus any conditions in your data that you want to listen for.

 > [!NOTE]
 > The [!INCLUDE[prod_short](../includes/prod_short.md)] connector for Power Automate supports multiple production and sandbox environments.
 If you haven't created multiple production or sandbox environments, **Production** is the only available option that you can choose.

 At this point, you've successfully connected to your Business Central[!INCLUDE[prod_short](../includes/prod_short.md)] data and are ready to begin building your flow.
 For more information, see [Create your first flow](/power-automate/getting-started) in the Power Automate content.

+## Predefined triggers and templates from Microsoft

 Microsoft provides a number of predefined triggers, including the following: